 - credit-by-exam courses, including courses for which Advanced Placement, A levels, or International Baccalaureate credit is earned

 - any course of less than three weeks (fewer than 21 days)

 - transfer courses from other colleges or universities taken during or after the student’s first semester enrolled at The University of Texas at Austin (with the exception of study abroad courses)

 In all cases, flag substitution petitions will be evaluated to determine whether the course taken satisfies the flag criteria and interpretation at a level of rigor expected for courses at The University of Texas at Austin.

 In addition to the core curriculum requirements above, undergraduates are expected to have completed two years in a single foreign language in high school.
 Students without at least two years of high school foreign language coursework in the same foreign language must earn credit for the beginning level proficiency course or sequence in a foreign language; this credit does not count toward the student’s degree.
-For the description of beginning level proficiency in a specific foreign language, please see https://liberalarts.utexas.edu/student-affairs/Majors-and-Degrees/foreign-language-requirement.php.
-Students should consult their advisers and the degree requirements listed in the colleges/schools sections of this catalog to determine whether additional foreign language requirements apply to them.
+For the description of beginning level proficiency in a specific foreign language, please see https://liberalarts.utexas.edu/student-affairs/Majors-and-Minors/foreign-language-requirement.php.
+Students should consult their advisors and the degree requirements listed in the colleges/schools sections of this catalog to determine whether additional foreign language requirements apply to them.